clavisound/SlimLoRa/README.md

 Store session works with two 'systems'.
 With static memory location (Arduino style; This is the DEFAULT) and dynamic memory locatiosn (AVR style).
 If you choose in SlimLoRa.h AVR style by disabling Arduino style with `ARDUINO_EEPROM 0` and compile with different options, or if you change part of your sketch relative to EEPROM (EEMEM) the address of the data are changing places!
 This is "[bug](https://arduino.stackexchange.com/a/93879/59046)" on avr/eeprom.h.
 So... if you changing stuff on your sketch and your device is already joined: ERASE ALL THE EEPROM to re-join.

+# How to use it (mini-tutorial)

+Download the library and extract to Arduino/libraries folder.
+Rename SlimLoRa-master or SlimLoRa-VERSION to SlimLoRa.
+Read the details on examples.

 ---

 **Note:**